<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=200498&amp;fmt=gif">

 • Sterile Swab Tip: Typically made from materials like polyester or foam, the tip is designed to efficiently collect samples from both flat and irregular surfaces without compromising the sample's integrity.

-• Pre-Moistened Environmental Sampling Swab: Many Listeria swabs come pre-moistened with a neutralizing solution or buffer that helps preserve the collected bacteria during transport to the laboratory for analysis.
+• Pre-Moistened Environmental Sampling Swab: Many Listeria swabs come with a buffer that helps preserve the collected bacteria during transport to the laboratory for analysis.

 • Transport Medium: This is a specialized medium that maintains the viability of Listeria bacteria from the point of collection until laboratory testing, ensuring accurate detection.